Online Golang Compiler - Instantly Run and Test Go Code

-💡 Go Basics Guide
+💡 Go Basics Guide for Beginners

 1. Declaring Variables and Constants